FAQs

 Can I talk to my child while they are at camp?

 After your child has had a week to adjust to camp, a phone call can be scheduled through our camp office.
-We provide campers with a familiar staff member during their phone call, as some campers may experience a brief period of homesickness after their phone call.
+We provide campers with a familiar staff member during their phone call, as some campers may experience a brief period of homesickness before or after their phone call.
 Campers are prompted to write home twice a week, and campers may receive letters, emails and packages that do not contain food.
 Campers do not email or use cell phones while at Camp Sequoia.

 What kind of contact can I expect to have with the staff?